Markus Karlsbakk

-Markus Seehusen Karlsbakk (born 7 May 2000) is a Norwegian football player who plays as a central midfielder for Lillestrøm in the Norwegian First Division.
+Markus Seehusen Karlsbakk (born 7 May 2000) is a Norwegian footballer who plays as a midfielder for Çorum in the Turkish Süper Lig.

 Career

 Aalesund

 Karlsbakk started his career at Aksla, before moving to Aalesund in 2014.
-He made his debut for Aalesunds on 8 July 2017 in a 3-0 loss against local rival Molde.
+He made his debut for Aalesunds on 8 July 2017 in a 3–0 loss against local rival Molde.
 On 23 November 2018 he signed his first professional contract with Aalesunds.
 On 14 March 2023 he signed an extension to his current contract which will keep him at Aalesunds until 2025.

 Ahead of the 2020 season, Karlsbakk signed with Norwegian Second Division side Hødd.
 However, because of the COVID-19 pandemic, the league was postponed, and in June, before he had played any games for the club, Karlsbakk was recalled by Aalesund to be a part of their first team squad.

 In 2021, Karlsbakk would go out on another loan, this time to Raufoss.
 Originally the loan only covered the 2021 season, but was eventually extended to apply for the 2022 season too.